 However, despite this renewed recognition of the utility of collections, efforts to continually grow them appear slow (Prather et al. (2004)).
-We conjecture this is in part because collecting and depositing specimens is a fundamentally slower process, especially for novice collectors, than simply taking photographs via professionally developed apps which can be run on smartphones (Daru et al. (2018), Mishler et al. (2020), Manzano and Julier (2021)).
-While many young botanists, capable of using dichotomous keys to reliably identify - and able to collect satisfactory - material exist, we have observed that they face difficulties navigating several aspects of data collection and preparation of labels for submission to herbaria.
-Apparent problems include the lack of dedicated time at a field seasons end to process specimens, a general lack of education on cartography and orienteering, natural history (e.g. geology, geomorphology), nomenclature and Latin, familiarity with various computer programs (e.g. Microsoft Office suite), and increasingly - foundational knowledge of plant systematics (Nanglu et al. (2023), Woodland (2007), Barrows et al. (2016)).
-In the absence of suitable mentors this assuredly results in not only the delay in the deposition of many specimens, but undoubtedly in a failure for many specimens to be accessioned at all, and increasingly ever collected.
+We conjecture this is in part because collecting and depositing specimens is a fundamentally slower process, especially for novice collectors, when compared to photographs via professionally developed apps which can be run on smartphones (Daru et al. (2018), Mishler et al. (2020), Manzano and Julier (2021)).
+While many young botanists are capable of using dichotomous keys to reliably identify, we have observed that they face difficulties navigating several aspects of data collection and preparation of labels for submission to herbaria.
+Apparent problems include the lack of dedicated time at a field seasons end to process specimens, a general lack of education on cartography and orienteering, natural history (e.g. geology, geomorphology), nomenclature and familiarity with various computer programs (e.g. Microsoft Office suite) has hindered their usage (Nanglu et al. (2023), Woodland (2007), Barrows et al. (2016)).
+In the absence of suitable mentors this results in not only the delay in the deposition of many specimens, but in a failure for many specimens to be accessioned at all, and increasingly ever collected.